Skip to content

 Rhodolite garnet

-Another rare garnet, rhodolite, stands out due to its unique hue.
+Another rare garnet species, rhodolite, stands out due to its unique hue.
 While the colours of garnet usually fall in the red or green family, rhodolite is a pink garnet.
-It leans pink, purple, or violet, with many versions being a shade close to raspberry.
+It leans pink, rose, purple, or violet, with many versions being a shade close to raspberry.

-Along with intriguing colouring and solid clarity, rhodolite is a tough garnet.
-That makes it suitable for everyday wear, which is excellent if you’re looking for jewelry stones.
-Its high dispersion creates a breathtaking fire, too, which is why most rhodolite is faceted if it’s gem-quality.
+Along with intriguing colouring and solid clarity, rhodolite garnet is tough.
+That makes it suitable for everyday wear, which is excellent if you're looking for jewelry stones.
+Its high dispersion creates a breathtaking fire, too, which is why most rhodolite garnet is faceted if it's gem-quality.

 In some cases, rhodolite may contain rutile crystals.
 When that happens, the piece can have a cat's eye effect.
 Those gems are usually turned into cabochons to highlight that unique characteristic.